WandZhong/oracles/cmd/tge-spreadsheet-etl/README.md

 ## Status

+We support following statuses:

++ "on hold"  -- order acknowledged but not scheduled for distribution
++ "pending"  -- scheduled for the TGE distribution
++ "done"  -- distribution is done.

+The direct buy operator can update status between _on hold_ and _pending_ (in any way).
+But once status is set to **done** it can't be changed.

 The Direct Buy records can be updated.
 However not fields are overwritten:

 + we keep old timestamp values